 The Business Intelligence (BI) market is growing fast – at a Compounded Annual Growth Rate (CAGR) of 12% between 2019 and 2024 (Research and Markets).
-Even in this pandemic, the need for data analytics continues to grow 29% of respondents (according to another industry survey) were seen working on predictive analytics projects and 22% on descriptive analytics projects.
+Even in this pandemic, the need for data analytics continues to grow as 29% of respondents were seen working on predictive analytics projects and 22% on descriptive analytics projects.
 Clearly, businesses have captured the big picture – customer experience is directly connected to data and insights.
 The adoption of BI and data analytics is going to get even stronger ahead.

 Developing your own approach to data analytics